Programs of Study and Required Coursework

 Doctoral students who are funded by the University must be registered as full- time students.
 Students are considered to be full-time if they take courses earning three to four units of credit: most courses carry one unit of credit; therefore a student must take three to four courses to be considered full-time.
 Please also see our Reading List for Graduate Students.

-Before being advanced to Candidacy, graduate students complete 18 graduate- level courses.
+Before being advanced to Candidacy, graduate students complete 18 graduate-level courses.
 As Northwestern is on a quarter system, this works out to three courses per quarter for two years.

-- SLAV 340 History of the Russian Literary Language
+- SLAV 341 Structure of Modern Russian

 - SLAV 405 Russian Teaching Methodology